 Write Your Own Books

 What could be more exciting than reading a story written together?
 Or maybe everyone in the family can write their own short story and exchange them so siblings, mom and dad can all be treated to each other’s creativity.
-Who knows, you may write something that ends up on store shelves one day.
+If you’re not sure where to start, aspiring authors can find tips on how to write children’s a children’s book from the ReedsyBlog, which can help you turn your book idea into something that ends up on store shelves one day.
+Who knows, you may write the next great children’s classic!